 How much does Webex Events Closed Captions & Translations cost?

-It's included for free when you buy a Webex Events Streaming credit.
+It's included for free with all Webex Events Streaming options noted in the section above.

 How many languages can be translated in a single stream?

-Webex Events Closed Captions & Translations supports 35 languages — for now. 😉 Read the full list of available languages for more details.
+Webex Events Closed Captions & Translations supports 35 languages — for now. 😉 Read our full list of available languages for more details.

 How accurate are captions and translations?